Everybody knows the title “king of exercises” belongs to the good old back squat.

 A short question for you:

-In case you know someone that would benefit from this complex explanation of the squat, you can send that person this link.
+In case you know someone that would benefit from this guide, you can send that person this page.

-If I helped you in any way to learn how to squat, please share, tweet and +1 this piece to help as many people as we can!
+If I helped you in any way to learn how to squat, please share, tweet and +1 this article to help as many people as we can!
+Cheers!